ThwCorbin/war-game/README.md

 ## Description

 Admiral Horatio Nelson and Admiral Pierre Villeneuve fight the [Battle of Trafalgar](https://www.britannica.com/event/Battle-of-Trafalgar-European-history "Encyclopedia Britannica entry for the Battle of Trafalgar") using the children's card game [War](https://www.pagat.com/war/war.html "Pagat entry for War card game") to determine the winner of the naval engagement.
 Unlike their 1805 battle, Admiral Villeneuve has a fighting chance with cards.
 Will Admiral Nelson on his flagship [HMS Victory](https://www.britannica.com/topic/Victory-British-ship "Encyclopedia Britannica entry for the HMS Victory") destroy Admiral Villeneuve's French and Spanish fleet?
-Learn how to play the game below.

 ![War Card Game screenshot](./war-screenshot.png "War in the console")